 The research shows that unhappily married adults who had divorced were no happier than those who had stayed married.
 The 13 measures of well being include self-esteem, personal mastery, depression, purpose in life and alcohol drinks per day.

 “Divorce leads to many ills.
 [These include] poverty, depression, poor health and a greater likelihood of suicide,” said Bridget Maher, a policy analyst on marriage and family at the Family Research Council.
 “Divorced men have higher rates of mental illness and death due to accidents and suicide than married men.
 Also, divorced fathers who do not live with their children are more likely to engage in behaviors that compromise their health.
 A study of children’s home environments found that divorced mothers are less able to provide the same level of emotional support to their children than married mothers.”

 The research also shows that the unhappiest marriages had encountered the most dramatic turnarounds when spouses addressed problems together, individual partners found ways to improve their own lives, or time simply passed.
 In each situation, commitment served as the underlying foundation for a lasting and often happy marriage.

-“As a couples therapist for more than 20 years, these findings are consistent with my own clinical experiences,” said Dr. Mark Goulston, an Assistant Clinical Professor at UCLA’s Neuropsychiatric Institute.
+Dr. Mark Goulston, a therapist and an Assistant Clinical Professor at UCLA’s Neuropsychiatric Institute also weighs in.
+“As a couples therapist for more than 20 years, these findings are consistent with my own clinical experiences,” Goulston said.
 “Marriages end not because couples stop loving each other but because they can’t stop hating each other.
 When couples find a way to excavate and work through the misunderstandings, hurt and disappointment that hardened into anger, they often discover that they still have a strong bond underneath…

 “[What this means] is that people should give their marriage their absolute best effort before they call it quits.
 If they don’t, they could end up with deep regrets and more unhappiness down the road.”